scrKevin/sandboardgames/README.md

 });
 ```
 #### Step 3:
 - Add a folder for your game in `sandboardgames/views`.
+Create two new folders in the created directory: `pages` and `partials`.
 The system will render your EJS template located at `sandboardgames/views/[new game name]/pages/index.ejs`.
 See an example `index.ejs` below (this is for the Scrabble (scbl) game):
 ```html
 <html>
   <head>